What is an adult day health center?

 What if I have questions about coverage and billing?

 Our business office is happy to answer any questions regarding billing.
 Please call 314.726.5600 and ask for the outpatient billing department.
-It is highly recommended that every person educate themselves on their own insurance plan and benefits.
+It is highly recommended that people educate themselves on their own insurance plan and benefits.

 How do I schedule appointments?